Stormwater Management Program

 Far-Reaching Results of Stormwater Contamination

 If stormwater pollution continues, one of our most valuable resources – our recreational waterways – will be lost forever.
 Please remember ditches and storm drains are not connected to the sanitary sewer system.
-They flow directly into streams, lakes, rivers, estuaries, bays, and the ocean.
+They discharge directly into streams, lakes, rivers, estuaries, bays, and oceans.
 This means that stormwater is not treated or decontaminated before it flows into our waterways.
 Whatever you put in ditches, street drains, and even your lawn, goes directly into our recreational waters whenever there is a significant rain.
 We must all take responsibility for keeping pollutants out of St. Johns County’s waters.

 - Littering and improperly disposing of trash and recyclables.